-On 27 February 2020, the Company had declared a second interim single tier tax-exempt dividend 1.0 sen per ordinary share amounted to RM3,800,000 in respect of the financial year ended 31 December 2019 of which was paid on 10 April 2020.
+On 26 February 2021, the Company declared a first interim single tier tax-exempt dividend of 1.0 sen per ordinary share amounted to RM3,800,000 in respect of the financial year ended 31 December 2020 of which was paid on 12 April 2021.

-On 26 February 2021, the Company had declared a first interim single tier tax-exempt dividend of 1.0 sen per ordinary share amounted to RM3,800,000 in respect of the financial year ended 31 December 2020.
-The entitlement date was on 18 March 2021 and the dividend was paid on 12 April 2021.
-The financial statements for the current financial year do not reflect this first interim single tier dividend.
-Such dividend will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2021.
+On 25 February 2022, the Company declared a first interim single tier tax-exempt dividend of 1.0 sen per ordinary share amounted to RM3,800,000 in respect of the financial year ended 31 December 2021 of which was paid on 12 April 2022.
+The financial statements for the current financial year do not reflect this dividend.
+Such dividend will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2022.

-The directors do not recommend any final dividend in respect of the current financial year ended 31 December 2020.
+The directors do not recommend any final dividend in respect of the current financial year ended 31 December 2021.